+Writing: ENGL 1301 (English Composition I)

+ENGL 1302 (English Composition II) BUSI 1304 (Business Report Writing and

+Correspondence)

-Writing: ENGL 1301 (English Composition I) ENGL 1302 (English Composition II) BUSI 1304 (Business Report Writing and Correspondence) Reading: ENGL 1301 (English Composition I) ENGL 1302 (English Composition II) HIST 1301, 1302 (U.S. History) ENGL 2322, 2323 (British Literature) ENGL 2332, 2333 (World Literature) ENGL 2326, 2328 (American Literature) PSYC 2301 (General Psychology) GOVT 2305, 2306 (State, Local, and U.S. Government) SOCI 1301 (Introduction to Sociology) Mathematics: MATH 1332 (Contemporary Mathematics I) MATH 1314 (College Algebra) MATH 1342 (Elementary Statistics) Any advanced mathematics course for which the above are prerequisites
+Reading: ENGL 1301 (English Composition I)

+ENGL 1302 (English Composition II) HIST 1301, 1302 (U.S. History) ENGL 2322, 2323 (British Literature) ENGL 2332, 2333 (World Literature) ENGL 2326, 2328 (American Literature)

+PSYC 2301 (General Psychology) GOVT 2305, 2306 (State, Local, and

+U.S. Government)

+Mathematics: MATH 1332 (Contemporary Mathematics I)

+MATH 1314 (College Algebra)

+MATH 1342 (Elementary Statistics)

+Any advanced mathematics course for which the above are prerequisites

-Students who have completed the highest level of developmental course work from a Texas public institution of higher education in reading and writing or math course equivalent to MATH 330 will also be considered college ready.
-Any student transferring to Lee College from another Texas public institution of higher education, who is noted on the incoming transcript as "complete" or "satisfied" for all or part of TSI will continue in that status at Lee College.
+Students who have completed the highest level of developmental coursework from a Texas public institution of higher education in reading, writing or math will be considered college ready.
+Any student transferring to Lee College from another Texas public institution of higher education, who is noted on the incoming transcript as "complete" or "satisfied" for all or part of TSIA will continue in that status at Lee College.

 Transfer students who cannot satisfy all or any part of TSI through prior course work must be tested prior to enrollment, just as with first-time-in-college students.